ONSdigital/sdg-indicators/_pages/faq.md

 ## Can other countries copy this website?
 Yes.
 We have deliberately developed an open source solution for reporting UK SDGs data so other countries can freely reuse our code.
 Technical guidance on copying our site is available in our [wiki](https://github.com/datasciencecampus/sdg-indicators/wiki).
 Countries exploring how to report their own SDGs national data can also get support from the [Center for Open Data Enterprise (CODE)](http://www.opendataenterprise.org/) through their [SDG National Reporting Initiative](https://www.sdgreporting.org/).

+## An Uurgent new FAQ

+I need this asap, can't wait!

 <!-- DO NOT REMOVE ANYTHING BELOW THIS LINE -->
 <script type='text/javascript'>
 document.addEventListener("DOMContentLoaded", function () {